 There are MANY Bull Dog Breeds, and many types of bulldogs - when I started researching and putting this page together, I was really surprised to learn just how many different types of Bull Dog Breeds there actually are!

-Bull Dogs were bred for bull baiting - a horrendous "sport" which was popular from the thirteenth to nineteenth century.
+Bull Dogs were bred for bull baiting - a horrendous "sport" which was popular from the thirteenth to eighteenth century in England.
 Almost every town or village had a bull ring in which a bull would be tethered by a length of rope to a stake in the ground.

-The aim of the "game" was for the bulldog to approach the bull (The bulldog's were bred to be low to the ground and fearless) and clamp his jaws around the beast's nose as this was the most sensitive part of the animal, causing the bull to freeze.
+The aim of the "game" was for the bulldog to approach the bull (The bulldogs were bred to be low to the ground and fearless), and clamp his jaws around the bull's nose, as this was the most sensitive part of the animal, causing the bull to freeze.

-A great many bull dog's died in the bull ring - from being tossed in the air by the bull's horns, from being shaken to death (some dogs held on so tightly that they flew off but their teeth remained on the bull's nose) and from being trampled to death by a frantic bull.
+A great many bulldogs died in the bull ring - from being tossed in the air by the bull's horns, from being shaken to death (some dogs held on so tightly that they flew off but their teeth remained on the bull's nose) and from being trampled to death by a frantic bull.

 A number of Bull Dog breeds have now died out and become extinct such as the Old English Bulldog.

 However, it has a successor in the form of the Olde English Bulldogge which has been bred to look very similar.
 It is a re-creation only though, as the original Old English Bulldog's genes are completely gone.

 Because of the breeding between the bulldog breeds, there are are some genetic health issues.
 Bulldog breeds usually have a short muzzle and a protruding lower jaw.
 The short nose gives the appearance of a flat face, which may cause breathing problems in some dogs.

 Here is our list of Bull dog Breeds, according to the American Kennel Club.
 They are now amongst the most popular dog breeds.